Announcement push notifications for Ultra courses need to be enabled at system level

 - Insignificant figures are not displayed.

-Recurring Collaborate sessions don't open in app
+Recurring Collaborate sessions don't open in app (resolved)

 When users access a course through the Blackboard app or Blackboard Instructor app and tap on a Collaborate session, the session won't launch if it's part of a recurring series.
 The app displays an error message with instructions to access through the web.
 This issue doesn't occur for single Collaborate sessions, only recurring sessions.

 App crashes when discussion threads accessed on iOS 12 (resolved)

 Resolved in Blackboard app version 3.9.1 released on September 27, 2018.

 When users tap a discussion board thread, the Blackboard app crashes consistently on iOS 12.
 Blackboard is working toward a resolution.
 At this time, it’s best to delay the iOS upgrade until a hotfix is available for the app.

 In certain conditions, the Blackboard app on iOS may receive additional notification types beyond the documented notification types.

 In the Ultra experience on a desktop web browser, users can add courses to a Favorites list for quick access.
 Favorite courses appear at the top of the course list.
 The Favorites list is not supported by the mobile apps, and favorite courses will not appear at the top of the list.

 Resolved in Blackboard app version 4.8 released on November 28, 2019.